 Category D1 Licence

-The Category D1 licence lets you drive minibuses classified as vehicles with no more than 16 passenger seats, a maximum length of 8 metres.
-It provides you leeway to tow a trailer that weighs up to 750kg
+A D1 licence lets you drive minibuses with up to 16 passenger seats and a maximum length of 8 metres.
+It also allows you to tow a trailer weighing up to 750kg.

 Category D1+E Licence

 The Category D1 + E licence lets you drive a category D1 minibus with a trailer that weighs a maximum of 750kg, but the fully laden trailer must not weigh more than the vehicle.
 The combined weight of both is a maximum of 12,000kg.

 If you hold a Category D licence, you can drive any bus or coach with more than 8 passenger seats, with the option of a trailer weighing less than 750kg.

 - Age: 21

 This licence lets you drive any bus or coach with a trailer over 750kg.

 There are several other driving licence categories you may need to be aware of:

 - Category F Licence: This lets you drive agricultural tractors.
 However, you may also be able to drive one on a Category B licence.

 - Category G Licence: You’ll need a G licence to drive steam or diesel-driven road rollers.